-He co-directed a documentary “The Happy Film” which premiered at Tribeca Film Festival.
+He co-directed the documentary “The Happy Film,” which premiered at Tribeca Film Festival.

 In 2005, Sagmeister won the National Design Award for Communications from the Cooper-Hewitt National Design Museum.
 In 2013 Sagmeister was awarded the Golden Medal of Honor of the Republic of Austria.

-Some of his clients are; AIGA Detroit; Anni Kuan Design; Booth Clibborn Editions; Business Leaders for Sensible Priorities; Capitol Records; Chaumont; copy Magazine; Dai Nippon Printing Company; The Guggenheim Museum.
+Some of his clients are: AIGA Detroit; Anni Kuan Design; Booth Clibborn Editions; Business Leaders for Sensible Priorities; Capitol Records; Chaumont; copy Magazine; Dai Nippon Printing Company; and The Guggenheim Museum.

-The Logo Creative – Hi Stefan it’s great to have you taking part in our designer interview I know our reader will get real value and insights from your answers.
+The Logo Creative – Hi Stefan it’s great to have you take part in our designer interview.
+I know our readers will get real value and insights from your answers.

 The Logo Creative – What was the turning point in your life when you decided to become a designer and how did you proceed?

-Stefan Sagmeister – I started to write for a small magazine called alphorn when I was 15, and quickly discovered that I loved doing the layout more than the writing.
+Stefan Sagmeister – I started writing for a small magazine called Alphorn when I was 15, and quickly discovered that I loved doing the layout more than the writing.